-If you have or are in the process of obtaining a teaching license, click here to begin the District 45 application process.
+If you have obtained or are in the process of obtaining a teaching license, follow this link to begin the District 45 application process.

-If you do not hold a valid Illinois teaching or paraprofessional license but you do have a Bachelor’s degree, you can pursue a regular Substitute License:
+If you do not hold a valid Illinois teaching or paraprofessional license but have a bachelor’s degree, you may apply for a regular Substitute License.

 Substitute License (SUB)